Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 The oldest of her proteges was Ekavimu, a wiry, skinny little thing - like, even by her species’ emaciated standards - with an *endless* well of questions.
 "What do Humans do to relax?"

 "Depends on the human!
 For me, I think mostly *nothing* if I can help it.
-But I don’t have anything planned, so…"
+But I don’t have anything planned, so..."

 A white lie, because of course *‘nothing’* was going to involve a lot of dancing and drinking and hopefully getting laid.
 But they didn’t need to know that.
 A lot of the E-Skurel-Ir adults still made grumbling noises about Human sinfulness, though how they’d found out about it - or if it was mostly an invention of their mistrustful imaginations - Becky didn’t know.

 ...Well, come to think of it, most of their exposure to Humankind had been infantry lads.
-So…
+So...

 Yeah.
 Probably not an invention.